evercode1/foundation-workbench/packages/evercode1/foundation-maker/README.md

 ```

 If you do not supply the last two arguments, they will default to ‘demo’ and ‘master’ respectively.
+Since many of FoundationMaker’s commands use a default of MasterPageName=master, use ‘master’ as the name for your master page, unless you have a good reason for doing otherwise.

 So if you ran the following: